Sky is (not) the limit

 Experts say three billionaires have upended the traditional model for human spaceflight and are shaping a thriving new era.

-And while those billionaires - Jeff Bezos, Elon Musk and Richard Branson - fight for Space supremacy, countries are also committed not to be left behind.
+And while those billionaires - Bezos, Musk and Branson - fight for Space supremacy, countries are also committed not to be left behind.

 Last September the British government published its national space strategy.
 The government's goal is to capture 10% of the global Space economy by 2030.